On this page:

 - Health and other types of insurance plans.

-- Worldwide networking opportunities through STC's 140 chapters and annual conferences
+- Worldwide networking opportunities through STC's 48 professional and student chapters, 11 special interest groups (SIGs), and annual conferences

 - STC helps shape the entire profession—and you help shape STC.
 Serving on a Society-level committee or taking on the duties of office ensures that your experience benefits technical communication for years to come.